Don Herbison-Evans (

 Always easy to spot but much harder to catch, adults fly around eucalypt canopies and feed off their sap rather than flowers, so rarely come near ground level.
 The easiest way to obtain one is to search the mistletoe foodplants for larvae or pupae.
-The species occurs in the mountains from
+The species occurs in the high country in

 Further reading :